EktaMehra/heritage_housing/README.md

 - **Code Institute**: Predictive Analytics course materials, mentor support, and assessment guidelines.
 - **Churnometer Walkthrough Project**: Used as a structural and methodological reference.

+### Visual and Media Assets

+- **Pexels**: All dashboard page images and banners used in the application were sourced from [https://www.pexels.com](https://www.pexels.com) under the free-to-use license and edited for project context.

 ### Tools and Packages

 - **Streamlit Documentation**: Referenced for dashboard configuration and component integration.